SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Diseases of Peripheral Nerve and Skeletal Muscle I+II_Welsh.md

 guillian barre syndrome GBS
 - acute inflammatory demyelinating polyradiculoneuropathy
 - clinical
-	- rapidly progressive
+	- rapidly progressive, **ascending motor issue**
+		- please dx this be4 they will have it to their chest and stop breathing
-	- can happen bc they get vaccinated or bc they got the
+	- can happen bc they get vaccinated or bc they got the dz they shoulda been vaxxed for
+	- CSF has inc prtein , but no inc in cellularity
+		- bc not an infection
+	- nerve conduction velocity NCV slowed... **bc you're losing myelin**; no axons affected usually, just demylinating
+- etiology - autoimmune
+	- after vax or infection
+- treat: supportive: autoimmune syndromes to get to the point where they start remodeling their myelins
+	- plasmapheresis
--
+	- immunoglobulins
+- differential: chronic inflammatory demyelinating polyradiculopathy
+- we see **segmental demyelination, inflammation of nerves with many mostly macrophages**- they are wiggling themselves into the myelin sheath and trying to unwrap the myelins